Felonies, Misdemeanors, and a Reuben Sandwich

 Con: jail sucks.

-Pro: if the construction worker responsible for the forklift, didn’t want you to take it, he wouldn’t have conveniently left the keys in the ignition?
+Pro: if the construction worker responsible for the forklift, didn’t want you to take it, would he have conveniently left the keys in the ignition?

-Con: the construction worker responsible for the forklift, may be an ill-tempered brute keen on whomping thieves over the head with ax handle.
+Con: the construction worker responsible for the forklift, may be an ill-tempered brute of a man, keen on whomping thieves over the head with rebar.